Forecasting Quantum Observables: A Compressed Sensing Approach with Performance Guarantees: Introduction

 \section{Introduction}

 Quantum spin Hamiltonians are natural testbeds for near-term quantum devices because their local interaction structure maps directly onto existing qubit connectivity~\cite{Fauseweh2024}.
 Recent experiments have already probed dynamics with more than one hundred qubits and circuit depths of several hundred two-qubit gates~\cite{kim2023_evidence_utility_quantum_computing_fault,switzer2025_realization_twodimensional_discrete_time_crystals}.
-However, noise grows rapidly with circuit depth \cite{temme2017error}, limiting the timescales over which reliable quantum time evolution (TE) can be observed.

-One way to extend this limit is to infer the dynamics from early, low-noise measurement data~\cite{erpenbeck2025compact, manos2025_extrapolation_quantum_measurement_data, kaneko2025forecasting, shen2024efficient}.
-These data-driven forecasting methods are appealing for their simplicity and scalability, in contrast to computationally heavier model-based approaches that demand explicit Hamiltonian knowledge (e.g., Krylov subspace methods~\cite{Nandy_2025, takahashi2025krylov}).
-The effectiveness of this data-driven paradigm---which traces its origins to classical signal recovery methods like Prony’s method~\cite{sauer2018prony, plonka2014prony}---has been empirically demonstrated, for example, in predicting the dynamics of the transverse-field Ising model (TFIM) using a truncated Dynamic Mode Decomposition (DMD)~\cite{kaneko2025forecasting} or a spin-boson system using ESPRIT~\cite{erpenbeck2025compact}.

-Despite their empirical success, a critical drawback of these data-driven forecasting methods is their fundamental lack of reliable guarantees on the long-term forecast values.
-To address this limitation, we introduce a novel framework that uses Atomic Norm Minimization (ANM)~\cite{bhaskar2013atomic, chandrasekaran2012convex} to certify the correctness of candidate TE models.
-While ANM was originally devised as a robust technique for signal recovery in off-the-grid compressed sensing~\cite{candes2014towards, bhaskar2013atomic}, it has a high computation cost, making it impractical for a large number of measurements.
-Here, we repurpose the ANM theoretical guarantees to create a rigorous validation framework that ensures that a forecast, obtained by any algorithm, accurately captures the underlying quantum dynamics.
+However, the time window for reliable quantum time evolution remains limited: gate errors accumulate rapidly \cite{temme2017error}, and error mitigation is effective only for short times, as its cost grows exponentially \cite{kim2023_evidence_utility_quantum_computing_fault}.